Ballsdex-Team/BallsDex-DiscordBot/eventexample/README.md

 So `position` is the knob: give the event you want players to land on the lowest number.
 Two passes can run side by side — players reach the other one by naming it, `/pass view event_pass:...`.

+### Frames as rewards

+A reward line's `frame_key` names the frame the treasure is given with.
+A frame can be pointed at **by its name** ("Haki Aura", case and spaces do not matter) or by the key it is stored under ("09-20-2026", "09-20-2026:3" for the frame of one special).
+Naming it is the easy way: the name does not change when the event moves.

+A frame with **no date** never drops on a catch — it only exists to be given on purpose, as a pass reward or with an admin spawn.
+Create one in the Frames admin by ticking "No date" and giving it a name.

+From Discord, `/frames active` lists what is running today, `/frames named` the dateless ones, and `/frames of <treasure>` everything one treasure has.